-High school students of superior ability who have completed their junior year may be admitted to the freshman class at Madonna College even though they have not completed their high school senior year.
+High school students of superior ability who have completed their junior year may be admitted to the freshman class at Madonna College.
 However, recommendation from the high school principal must accompany such an application indicating that the student has a scholastic standing of 3.0 or better.
 A personal interview is required prior to admission.

-Also, superior senior high school students may enroll in one or more lower-division courses at Madonna College.
+Superior senior high school students may enroll in one or more lower-division courses at Madonna College.
 It is thus possible for the student to earn college credits while concurrently completing high school graduation requirements.